 Students are entitled to receive a free photo identification card.
 The I.D. card can be obtained from the Welcome Center.
 It is always imperative that all students be in possession of their student I.D. card while on the BCC campus.
-This card is required for the library, fitness lab and computer lab services.
-If a student has special circumstances and cannot be available to obtain the I.D. card during regular working hours (Monday - Thursday 9am - 4pm), special arrangements can be made by contacting 760-252-2411 ext.
-7374 or studentlife@barstow.edu.
+This card is required for the library, fitness lab, and computer lab services.
+If a student has special circumstances and cannot be available to obtain the I.D. card during regular working hours (Monday - Thursday 8am - 6pm and Friday, 8am-12pm), special arrangements can be made by contacting 760-252-6796 or welcome@barstow.edu.